CarolinaFernandez/CarolinaFernandez.github.io/_posts/2015-03-16-IptabLeX-XOR-DDoS.md

 The first IP matches against an open connection, opened by one of the attacker's processes.
 Some lines before that, there's a dynamic library, *libgcc4.4.so*, that replaces the one in the system and is executed afterwards.
 That behaviour is really fishy and *alarms should be blaring by now*.
 You can find [an interesting and more complete analysis of this attack here](https://www.fireeye.com/blog/threat-research/2015/02/anatomy_of_a_brutef.html).
 You may notice in the previous post that the *BB2FA36AAA9541F0* XOR key also appears.
 This is another indicator of an infected machine, in this case corresponding to the variant no. 2 of the attack.

-Coming back to the analysis of the files, checking the strings in the */root/aiziwen* file (`strings /root/aiziwen | grep -E -o "([0-9]{1,3}[\.]){3}[0-9]{1,3}`) returned tons of IPs, among them, several belonging to CHINANET and another located in California.
+Coming back to the analysis of the files, checking the strings in the */root/aiziwen* file (<code>strings /root/aiziwen | grep -E -o "([0-9]{1,3}[\.]){3}[0-9]{1,3}</code>) returned tons of IPs, among them, several belonging to CHINANET and another located in California.

 So far, it seems that the two initial files were downloaded into the machine and executed, then, an infected version of *libgcc4.4.so* is placed under */lib* and executed as well.
-After killing the process with a SIGKILL signal (`kill -9 <pid>`) to the active process (e.g. *djaafnvlvv* for this round), another process with a similarly random name starts to run after a while.
+After killing the process with a SIGKILL signal (<code>kill -9 <pid></code>) to the active process (e.g. *djaafnvlvv* for this round), another process with a similarly random name starts to run after a while.
 There's something looking on the background for this kind of signal.
 Also, after removing the */lib/libgcc4.4.so* library, it appears after some minutes.

 Now, open the */etc/crontab* file with your preferred editor.
 We saw the following entry at the end of the file: